 SACC is located in the Vertical Campus, room 2-116.

-Click here for a map of the location.
+Click this link for a map of the location.

 Q. What are your hours?

 SACC opens the second week of the semester through finals week.
 During the fall and spring semesters SACC is open from 9:00am-8:00pm Monday through Thursday, from 9:00am-3:00pm Friday and from 10:00am-4:00pm Saturday.
 During the summer semester, hours vary.
 SACC is closed for all scheduled CUNY holidays.